himanshu2454/Kunteksto/docs_source/source/tutorials.rst

 Viewing the RDF Repository
 --------------------------

 You can view the Kunteksto repository by using `this link <http://127.0.0.1:10035/#/repositories/Kunteksto>`_ in a browser.
 Right click and open it in a new tab.
 Then under **Explore the Repository** click the *View Triples* link.
-These triples are the S3Model ontolgy and the S3Model 3.1.0 RDF.
-These triples connect all of your RDF into an graph, even when they do not have other semantics linking them.
-The Gruff UI allows for graphically exploring repository.
+These triples are the S3Model ontology and the S3Model 3.1.0 RDF.
+These triples connect all of your RDF into a graph, even when they do not have other semantics linking them.

 You may also use the Gruff GUI Client to explore the respoitory at any time.
 See the `Franz, Inc. Learning Center <https://franz.com/agraph/gruff/learning-center.lhtml>`_ for more information.